microsoft/VFSForGit/Documents/AnalyticsToolDesignDocument.md

 # VFS For Git: Analytics Tooling Design Document

 This document details the design of and plan for the **VFS4G analytics tool**.
-The tool aims to help users identify reasons why their enlistment may be slowing down and the `gvfs` commands running slowly.
+The tool aims to help users identify reasons why their enlistment may be slowing down and the `git` commands running slowly on a VFS4G mounted repository.
 By collecting and reporting statistics, the power to uncover and hopefully fix problems as they arrive moves to the user, empowering them to use the software to its fullest potential.

 ## Problem